captainbrosset/devtools-tips/src/tips/en/enable-safari-devtools.md

 If you are a web developer, though, and you want to use the DevTools in Safari, here's how to enable the option:

-1. Go to Safari's Preferences.
+1. Go to Safari's Settings.

 1. Go to the Advanced tab.